-Option -rte-all has a special behavior: if selected (which is the default case), the options -warn-signed-overflow, -warn-signed-downcast, -rte-div, -rte-shift, -rte-mem and -rte-float-to-int are also selected.
+The option -rte-all has a special behavior: if selected, the options -warn-signed-overflow, -warn-signed-downcast, -rte-div, -rte-shift, -rte-mem and -rte-float-to-int are also selected.
+The option -rte-all is selected by default.

-The special behavior of -rte-all implies that RTE generates by default all the runtime-errors (more precisely, undefined and implementation-defined behaviors) it handles.
+The special behavior of -rte-all implies that RTE generates by default annotations for all the runtime-errors (more precisely, undefined and implementation-defined behaviors) it handles.
 The user should explicitly add -warn-unsigned-overflow and -warn-unsigned-downcast (not entailed by -rte-all) to generated unsigned overflows annotations and unsigned downcasts annotations respectively, which are valid as of ISO C99.
-In a similar way, -rte-precond must be explictly used to generate precondition annotations.
+In a similar way, -rte-precond must be explicitly used to generate precondition annotations.